Complaints by and for Young People

 - Ensure that they get feedback on what happens.

-Most issues can be sorted out informally and speedily through discussion with either the young person’s social worker or your Supervising Worker, depending on what the problem is.
+Most issues can be sorted out informally and speedily through discussion with either the young person’s social worker or your Social Worker, depending on what the problem is.
 Sometimes, the Service's Registered Person may be the most appropriate person to speak to about the concerns.

-- Our policies have adversely affected you;
+- Our policies have affected them;

 Who can make a compliment, comment or complaint